apache/nuttx/libc/README.txt

 in the include/ directory provides the prototype for library functions.
 So we have:

-  libgen    - libgen.h
+  audio     - This part of the audio system: nuttx/audio/audio.h libgen    - libgen.h
   fixedmath - fixedmath.h
   math      - math.h